Episode 271

 New Reporting Requirements for Digital Platforms

 Since January 2024, platforms like Airbnb, Uber, Deliveroo, and eBay must report sellers' income directly to HMRC.
 Accordingly, the first report covering January-December 2024 was due by January 2025.
 Although occasional sellers with fewer than 30 sales are currently excluded, this clearly indicates future trends.
-Therefore, business ownership in this digital age means understanding that your sales data is automatically submitted to tax authorities.

 AI and Advanced Analytics

 Meanwhile, HMRC continues to leverage artificial intelligence to analyze the collected data.
 Subsequently, this technology identifies patterns and assesses behavior more efficiently than ever before.
 Because of geomapping capabilities, they can also link sales, income, and demographic data to specific locations.
-Hence, business ownership requires recognizing that HMRC can pinpoint high-risk businesses with greater speed and accuracy than ever before.

 The Human Element Remains